 The FHLB invests in debt securities, which are classified as either trading, available-for-sale, or held-to-maturity.
-The FHLB is prohibited by Finance Agency regulations from purchasing certain higher-risk securities, such as equity securities and debt instruments that are not investment quality, other than certain investments targeted at low-income persons or communities and instruments that experienced credit deterioration after their purchase by the FHLB.
+The FHLB is prohibited by Finance Agency regulations from purchasing certain higher-risk securities, such as equity securities and debt instruments that are not investment quality, other than certain investments targeted at low-income persons or communities.
+The FHLB is not required to divest instruments that experience credit deterioration after their purchase.